 One of the most difficult life lessons is realizing that some relationships don't last.
 Friends, roommates, in-laws, even partners change over time.
 Accepting that not everyone will stay in your life becomes a painful process that most of us resist.
-Instead, you stay in relationships hoping that they'll get better on their own.
+Instead, you might find yourself staying in relationships hoping that they'll get better on their own.

 But that it's not always the case.

 When a Relationship Breaks Down

 When a disagreement gets too big to manage, you need options.
 Leaving a relationship too soon can backfire into regret.
-Instead, learning the importance of taking a healthy break helps you figure things out when you're not sure what’s next.
+Instead, learning how to take a healthy break helps you figure things out when you're not sure what’s next.

 In this blog you'll learn how taking a break can benefit you and ultimately heal the relationship.

 1. You Need to Feel It to Heal It

 Taking a break from your relationship can trigger lots of feelings.
 Let the pain be your guide to dissect what went wrong so you can learn from it.
 You might be tempted to avoid the pain, but that can cause more problems.
 For more on letting go click here to read 10 Ways to Let Go of Someone You Love.

 When feelings are denied, relying on substances like alcohol, pot or food to cope can become a major problem.
 Letting yourself feel it means putting on your big girl (or boy) pants!
 Find healthy ways to take care of yourself.
 Expand your support system.
 Start exercising to stay balanced and release negative energy.

 2. Acknowledging the Grief

-The hardest part of a separation is feeling the grief.
-The potential loss of a relationship can throw you off balance.
-One minute you’re angry and the next you are obsessing over what you could have done differently.
+The hardest part of a relationship separation is feeling the grief.
+The potential loss can throw you off balance.
+One minute you’re sad and angry and the next you are obsessing over what you could have done differently.
 This intensity can make you feel a little nuts.